Skip to main content

 -

-- Username and password viewed
+- Viewable username and password

 - Available for instances with Windows OS